SouthGreenPlatform/PyRice/docs/source/install.rst

 To choose older version of Pyrice package using :command:`pip`::

-    $ pip install pyrice==0.1.5
+    $ pip install pyrice==0.1.8

-Now there are 1 versions available (should use the latest version):
+Now there are 2 versions available (should use the latest version):

-    - Version 0.1.8: Addition of crawling JavaScript data with Selenium.
+    - Version 0.1.9: PyRice on Google Colab or other cloud platform.
+Updating the change output format.
         - If you want to use Selenium, please follow these steps

             + Please check carefully the current version of Chrome on your computer before downloading